Insomnia :Unlocking the Secrets to Better Sleep in 2024

 • Psychological evaluation: Your doctor may also refer you for a psychological evaluation to rule out any underlying mental health conditions, such as anxiety or depression that may be contributing to your insomnia.

 Based on the results of these tests, your doctor can diagnose insomnia and recommend the most appropriate treatment for your specific needs.
-It’s important to seek medical help if you’re struggling with insomnia, as untreated insomnia can lead to several health problems and decrease your quality of life.
+It’s important to seek medical help if you’re struggling with the problem, as untreated insomnia can lead to several health problems and decrease your quality of life.

 6. Preventive Measures